hoofcushion/hc-nvim/README.md

 # Intro

-The hc-nvim is a configuration for Neovim.
+`hc-nvim` is a configuration for Neovim.

-The hc is the abbreviation of owner Hoof Cushion.
+`hc` stands for the abbreviation of the owner Hoof Cushion.

-The goals of hc-nvim:
+## Goals of `hc-nvim`

-- Simple.
+- Simple
-- Centralize.
+- Centralize
-- Extendable.
+- Extendable
-- Decouple.
+- Decouple
-- Linear.
+- Linear

 # Usage

 ## Installation

-Dependencies:
+### Dependencies

-- neovim
+- Neovim
-- git
+- Git

 ### Unix

-Run command in the terminal:
+Run the following command in the terminal:

 ```sh
 cd ~